hasura/3factor/README.md

 Today, it is possible to build backends for apps that allow for fast iteration, while being resilient and highly scalable from the get go.

-We propose a backend architecture that uses the best of the ecosystem today to achieve this, and we refer to these as the 3 factors (inspired ofcourse, by the [12factors](https://12factor.net) that the Heroku folks put together 7 years ago).

-The 3 factors for an application backend are:
+We propose a backend architecture pattern which is composed of 3 factors:

 1. Realtime GraphQL
 2. Event-driven